danieldotnl/ha-multiscrape/README.md

 ## Services

-For each multiscrape instance, a service will be created to trigger a "manual" scrape run.
+For each multiscrape instance, a service will be created to trigger a scrape run through an automation.
+(For manual triggering, the button entity can now be configured.)
 The services are named `multiscrape.trigger_{name of integration}`.

 ### Contributions are welcome!